Join YPT for some truly Red Tourism and travel to the unexplored hinterlands of the Communist revolution!

 Dinner of local Beijing specialties and overnight in Beijing.

-Monday 14th October – Beijing/Xi’an Morning
+Wednesday 13th October – Beijing/Xi’an

 Up nice and early to visit the Mao Zedong Mausoleum in the middle of Tian’anmen Square where the Chairman’s body lies in state.